jhonmarkrodriguez028-svg/sb-records-management-system/README.md

 ## ⚙️ Installation

+Follow the steps below to install and run the SB Records Management System on a local Windows computer using XAMPP.

 ### 1. Install XAMPP

-Install XAMPP on your computer.
+Download and install **XAMPP** with Apache, PHP, and MySQL.

-Start the following services from the XAMPP Control Panel:
+After installation, open the XAMPP Control Panel and start:

 ```text
 Apache